Head-to-head · vehicle level

 SafetyCrash-test protection plus standard crash-avoidance features.

-Rivian R2 still wins if your priority is best for driver assistance.
+Rivian R2 still wins if your priority is best for comfort & features.

 Daily commuter